NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/index.md

   - The modem firmware must be at least version 1.3.3.
   - The application firmware must use nRF Connect SDK version v2.0.1 or higher.
 The latest version is recommended.
-  - The application must enable modem trace over Universal Asynchronous Receiver/Transmitter (UART) using snippets.
-You can do this by [adding the `nrf91-modem-trace-uart` snippet to your application's build configuration](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf91/nrf91_snippet.html#nrf91_modem_tracing_with_uart_backend_using_snippets), as described in the nRF Connect SDK documentation.
+  - The application must enable modem trace.
+You can do this by [adding a dedicated snippet to your application's build configuration](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf91/nrf91_snippet.html), as described in the nRF Connect SDK documentation.
+The SDK offers snippets for UART, RTT, and other use cases.

+    !!! note "Note"
+         In the current release of the Cellular Monitor app, the RTT interface is not supported for traces capture.
+You can only view RTT modem traces captured outside of the tool.

   - Your application must also include one of the following components from the nRF Connect SDK:

      - [Modem Shell](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/cellular/modem_shell/README.html)